 Hence, you will notice that this laptop only features a weak Intel Core M3-8100Y processor, a low 4 GB of RAM and meager 64 GB of eMMC storage.

-The laptops features a 14 inch screen with touchscreen and very slim bezels.
+It features a 14 inch screen with touchscreen and very slim bezels.

 One of biggest attraction with Chromebooks is that they are very cheap.
 This laptop is the cheapest in this list.